githubteacher/devs-september/README.md

-# Welcome to Vlad's Branch
+# Welcome to GitHub for Developers
+*Supersecret edits removed

 ### Logistics